-- 1. Raise the header until the stabilizer wheels are off the ground.
-Shut down engine and remove the key. - 2.
-Check that the float is working properly.
-Refer to 3.7.3 Header Float, page 87. - 3.
-Support the wheel weight by lifting slightly with one hand on handle (B), and pull up on the handle (A) to release the lock. - 4.
-Lift the wheel using handle (B), and engage the support channel into the center slot (C) in the upper support.
+1. Raise the header until the stabilizer wheels are off the ground.
+Shut down engine and remove the key.

+- 2. Support the wheel weight by lifting slightly with one hand on handle (B), and pull up on the handle (A) to release the lock. - 3.
+Lift the wheel using handle (B), and engage the support channel into the center slot (C) in the upper support. - 4.
+Push down on the handle (A) to lock.

-6. Lower the header to the desired cutting height using the combine controls and check the load indicator (A).
+5. Lower the header to the desired cutting height using the combine controls and check the load indicator (A).